 Dr Baker has been an External Examiner of the National University of Ireland School of Law’s Land, Housing and Property modules and an External Examiner of the University of Bedfordshire Construction/Surveying degree course modules including their undergraduate dissertations.
 Dr Baker regularly reviews for professional journal publications, such as Cities, the International Journal of Law in the Built Environment, and for ICE and the Wessex Institute, and has been on Expert Review Panels, such as for the CIB Working Commission on Construction Law & Dispute, and for COBRA.
 She was sole organiser of a successful international conference at Wolfson College, University of Oxford in 2007, and has organised residentials at Trinity Hall, Cambridge University and at St Hugh’s College, Oxford University.
 She was a Member of the Scientific Advisory Committee for Waste Management for WIT 2019-20 Conference Francine is also an experienced guest speaker, e.g., at Oxford Brookes University and at industry related events, such as for the Cambridge International Construction Law Summer School at Gonville and Caius College, and for the International Building Study Group, London, both in 2019.

 - Solicitor of the Supreme Court of England and Wales (practising) admitted 2004

 - Solicitor of the Supreme Court of Victoria admitted 1991

 - Barrister & Solicitor of the High Court of Australia admitted 1992

 - Law Society of England and Wales

-- Fellow of the Chartered Institute of Civil Engineering Surveyors, and on Council of Management; also Review Examiner, and Trustee and Company Director
+- Fellow of the Chartered Institute of Civil Engineering Surveyors, and on Council of Management; also Review Examiner, and Trustee

 - Member of the Chartered Institute of Arbitrators